DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

 Task and run files are tab-delimited text files (``.tsv``) that specify the order of task in each run, and the order of trials within each task.
 Create and run a small Python script to generate your run and task files.
 Basic examples are included in ``example_minimal/make_files.py`` and ``example_custom_task/make_files.py``.
 Depending on your experiment, you may want to add more information.
 Of course you can produce these files by hand, but we prefer to write a function that does the randomization for us.

-**Run Files**
-Run files that specify the structure of the runs, including the order of the tasks for the run, which task file contains the stimuli for this run.

-Each run file should contain the following columns:

-- task_name: Name of the task
-- task_code: short name of the task. task codes are listed in the `task_table.tsv` file
-- task_file: Name of the task file for this run
-- instruction_dur: Duration of the instruction screen before the task starts (in seconds)
-- start_time: Start time of the task (in seconds from the start of the run)
-- end_time: End time of the task (in seconds)

-**Task Files**
-Task files that specify the structure of the tasks within each run (e.g. the stimuli, the correct response, whether to display feedback, etc.).

-The task file can look very different form tasks to task, but typically contains some of the following columns:

-- trial_num: Trial number
-- hand: Hand used for the task (left or right)
-- trial_dur: Duration of the trial (in seconds)
-- iti_dur: Inter-trial interval duration (in seconds)
-- stim: Stimulus presented
-- display_trial_feedback: Whether to display feedback after each trial
-- start_time: Start time of the trial (in seconds)
-- end_time: End time of the trial (in seconds)
-- Key columns, for example in the case of four response keys (e.g. in the RMET task or Finger Sequence task):

-  - key_one: Key for the first option
-  - key_two: Key for the second option
-  - key_three: Key for the third option
-  - key_four: Key for the fourth option
+For the columns that run files and task files contain, see the :ref:`Run file columns <run file columns>` and :ref:`Task file columns <task file columns>` references on the Getting Started page.
+The general (shared) columns are described there; columns specific to a single task are listed per task on the :ref:`task descriptions <task_descriptions>` page.

 Some tasks require a ``run_number`` because the stimuli depend on the run (e.g., movie clips have a specific order for each run).
 Tasks that generate random stimuli each run do not need a run number.
 The framework detects which case applies by inspecting the signature of each task's ``make_task_file`` — if it declares a ``run_number`` parameter, one is passed; otherwise it is not.
 To opt out, simply omit ``run_number`` from your task's ``make_task_file`` signature.

 Each task's ``make_task_file`` accepts parameters that control the trial structure (e.g., grid size, trial duration, number of steps).
-See the :ref:`task descriptions <task_descriptions>` page for available parameters and their defaults.
+See the :doc:`Task_file module reference <reference_task_file>` for each task's parameters and their defaults (the resulting task-file columns are documented on the :ref:`task descriptions <task_descriptions>` page).
 You can pass any of these as keyword arguments:

 .. code-block:: python